inexorabletash/indexeddb-promises/README.md

 The `state` attribute reflects the internal *state* of the transaction. *NB: Previously the internal active flag's state could be probed by attempting a `get()` call on one of the stores in the transaction's scope, but it was not exposed as an attribute.*

-> ISSUE: Add a timeout to transactions.
-Maybe make this mandatory if waitUntil() is used?

 ### Requests ###

 ```webidl